ewdlop/BillionDollarIdeas/Costs of LLMs.md

 These figures illustrate the substantial investments required for developing advanced LLMs, though recent innovations have demonstrated potential for more cost-effective approaches.

 navlistRecent Developments in AI Training Coststurn0news10,turn0news11,turn0news12

+## The costs to reach where it is and a American's real :LLM